IntersectMBO/credential-manager/doc/read-the-docs-site/background/credentials.rst

 On Cardano, a credential is a piece of information that anyone can use to verify the legitimacy of changes to the blockchain described by a transaction.
-Credentials are used for many purposes in the Coway era, including:
+Credentials are used for many purposes in the Conway era, including:

 * Consuming UTxOs (Payment credentials)
 * Withdrawing staking rewards (staking credentials)